Bachelor of Social Work

 SOCW 468: Field Practicum

 A field experience that provides social work majors with supervised learning experiences within selected social welfare agencies.
 A capstone seminar accompanies this practicum, enabling students to integrate and apply classroom learning in a field setting.
 An ethnocultural practice perspective is emphasized.
-The field practicum preparatory course, Introduction to the Practicum, is taken in the semester immediately preceding the practicum.
+The field practicum preparatory course, Introduction to the Practicum, is taken in fall semester immediately preceding the practicum.
 Four hundred (400) hours of field practicum experience are required.

 SOCW 380: Generalist Practice: Foundations of Practice